 Introduction

-Recently, many studies have investigated the link between the complexity of a language and the scale (Nettle, 2012), size (Koplenig, 2019), physical environment (Urban and Moran, 2021) or isolation (Bromham et al, 2025) of the societies that speak them.
-The story goes: larger societies speak their languages with many ‘strangers’ made up of heterogenous groups and loose social networks and little shared knowledge.
-We can call them exoteric.
-On the other hand, some languages are spoken by smaller, homogenous societies with tight social networks and more shared knowledge: we can call them esoteric.
-Exoteric languages lose complexity, catering to second language learners, and esoteric languages are in a position to retain, or even gain complexity (Wray and Grace, 2007).
+Recently, many studies have investigated the link between the complexity of a language and the scale (Nettle, 2012), physical environment (Urban and Moran, 2021) or isolation (Bromham et al., 2025) of the societies that speak them.
+Particularly, whether a language is spoken by a large population, made up of heterogenous groups and loose social networks – called exoteric societies -- or by a smaller, homogenous population with tight social networks – called esoteric societies (Wray and Grace, 2007) – has occupied a central position in these debates (Shcherbakova et al. 2023).
+Exoteric languages lose complexity, especially if catering to second language learners, while esoteric languages are in a position to retain, or even gain complexity, due to the greater shared knowledge their close-knit social networks allow (Wray and Grace, 2007).

-One region where this link between societal structure and linguistic complexity has been made explicit is the Eastern Himalayan Region (DeLancey 2015).
-The Eastern Himalayan Region (henceforth: EHR) is home to considerable diversity ecologically (Basnet et al, 2019) and linguistically (Hua et al, 2019:7), making it an apt testing ground for exploring hypotheses that link linguistic complexity to the environment.
-The EHR stretches from Eastern Nepal to the Patkai ranges, containing four distinct language families, and the epicenter of Trans-Himalayan phylogenetic diversity (Post and Burling, 2017).
-Here, DeLancey argues that societal structure itself is determined by ecological conditions, producing ‘Hill’ and ‘Valley’ societies, named after their respective ecological determinants.
+One region where this link between societal structure and linguistic complexity has been explicitly discussed is the Eastern Himalayan Region (DeLancey 2015).
+The Eastern Himalayan Region (henceforth: EHR) is home to considerable diversity ecologically (Basnet et al., 2019) and linguistically (Hua et al., 2019:7), making it an appropriate testing ground for exploring hypotheses that link linguistic complexity to the environment.
+The EHR stretches from Eastern Nepal to Indo-Burma Patkai ranges, containing four distinct language families, and the epicenter of Trans-Himalayan phylogenetic diversity (Post and Burling, 2017).
+Here, DeLancey argues that societal structure reflects ecological conditions, producing ‘Hill’ and ‘Valley’ societies, named after their respective ecological conditions.

 This paper investigates complexity in how core arguments are coded in Trans-Himalayan, the largest (in number of named languages) language family in the region.
-Proto-Trans-Himalayan is claimed to have had a complex system of verbal agreement, that has been lost in many languages of this region, linked to the patterns of migration and changing settlement histories of the linguistic groups (DeLancey, 2013).
-On the other hand, languages of this area are claimed to be ‘Indospheric’ (Genetti, 2009:03), case-marking being a characteristic trait, suggesting areal dynamics at play.
-I look at whether complexity in core argument marking, whether nominal (case-marking) or verbal (agreement) is indeed linked to Hill or Valley societal setting.
-Furthermore, I test whether sociocultural traits linked to Hill or Valley societies can independently predict complexity.
+Proto-Trans-Himalayan is claimed to have had a complex system of verbal agreement that has been lost in many languages of this region, linked to the patterns of migration and changing settlement histories of linguistic groups (DeLancey, 2013).
+On the other hand, languages of this area are claimed to be ‘Indospheric’ (Genetti, 2009:03), case marking being a characteristic trait, suggesting areal dynamics at play.
+I look at if complexity in core argument marking, whether nominal (case marking) or verbal (agreement) expression, is indeed linked to Hill or Valley societal setting.
+Furthermore, I test whether sociocultural traits linked to Hill or Valley societies can individually predict complexity.

 I find that The Hill/Valley framework does not effectively predict the complexity of core argument coding in the languages of this region.
-The sociocultural traits linked to Hill/Valley societies themselves all show consistent direction, but only one – whether the language is commonly spoken as an L2 – is a statistically significant predictor of complexity.
-I also find that the sociocultural classification of a society as Hill/Valley is not predicted by their presumed ecological determinants, leading us to consider a more complex account of the dynamics of core argument coding in the Trans-Himalayan languages of the EHR.
+While the sociocultural traits linked to Hill/Valley societies themselves all show consistent negative direction, as predicted, only one – whether the language is commonly spoken as an L2 – is a statistically significant predictor of complexity.
+I also find that the sociocultural classification of a society as Hill/Valley is not predicted by their presumed ecological determinants, suggesting a more complex account of the dynamics of core argument coding in the Trans-Himalayan languages of the EHR.
 Instead, by considering specific language histories, spatial dynamics of convergence, and the diachronic processes involved in complexification/simplification, we can find a better understanding of how ecological environment, societal setting and linguistic complexity are linked.

 Background